How we use paperwork to win drink and drug driving cases

-When I obtained the Advance Disclosure at the first court hearing I immediately became concerned that the police had failed to complete the relevant MGDDA and MGDDB documents correctly.
+When I obtained the Advance Disclosure (initial evidence) at the first court hearing I immediately became concerned that the police had failed to complete the relevant MGDDA and MGDDB documents with my client.
 I have copied below the actual sections from the documentation to illustrate the mistakes made by the police.

-The MGDDA document, section A10, indicated that the ‘statutory warning’ was provided to my client.
-This was disputed by my client.
-As a general rule it is important not to accept as accurate anything you are not sure about.
-In other words, to dispute everything.
-If you dispute it, the CPS has to prove it.
+As a general rule it is important not to accept any part of the case that you are not sure about.
+If you dispute the case, the CPS has to prove it.
 If you do not dispute it, it is assumed correct!
-Note the wording of the breath requirement below, including the ‘statutory warning’.
+Note the wording of the ‘statutory warning’ in the example below.

 Section 7(7) of the Road Traffic Act 1988 states:

-If my client had accepted that this warning was provided to him, he would, in effect, be helping the police to convict him (because the police would not then have to prove this aspect of the offence).
-However, my client stated that this warning was not provided and so I raised this as an issue in the case.
-Once this point was raised as an issue it would then be for the CPS to prove it was given.
-This is an important strategic step.
+If you accept that this warning was given before you provided a sample, you would, in effect, be be doing the prosecution’s job for them!
+Challenging cases on points of procedure is an important strategic step.
 The CPS would need all relevant police officers to attend court at a trial in order to give evidence and be cross-examined.
-If the police fail to attend court (you’d be surprised how often police fail to attend court) then the CPS would not be able to prove the statutory warning was given.
+If the police fail to attend court (you’d be surprised how often the police don’t show) then the CPS would not be able to prove that the statutory warning was given.
+At which point, you would win.

-From a strategic point of view, I would also usually request access to the CCTV taken from the breath test room.
-If the police fail to keep the CCTV (and often they do) then it may be possible to have the case thrown out of court for what is known as an abuse of process.
-Even if the CCTV is provided it may show that the breath test procedure was not completed correctly.
+It is very dangerous to assume that the police did their job properly because it says so on paper.
+I might receive a correctly completed MGDDA document.
+But how do I know it was filled out at the right time?
+What if it was filled out after the procedure, once my client was thrown in a police cell?
+Evidence on paper can be misleading.
+Always request CCTV.
+If the police fail to keep the CCTV (and often they do) then it may be possible to have the case thrown out of court for what is known as an ‘abuse of process’.
+Even if the CCTV is provided it may show that the testing procedure was not completed correctly.

 The CPS tried to prove the accuracy of the breath test procedure by exhibiting the MGDDA document into evidence.
 This case also involved a urine procedure and a separate MGDDB document is used by the police to detail this procedure.
 The CPS also wanted to use this document as an exhibit.
 Note the section below taken from the Advance Disclosure documentation I obtained from the CPS: